 Advance HE (formerly the UK Higher Education Academy) is committed to enhancing teaching and supporting learning in higher education.
 They work with governments, universities and other higher education providers in more than 25 countries.

 The Professional Standards Framework (PSF) is the backbone of Advance HE’s accreditation and recognition schemes and enables individuals and institutions to benchmark their practice globally and drive improvements in learning and teaching.
 There are now more than 100,000 HEA Fellows worldwide.
-TA Global is an accredited pathway to international professional recognition as an Associate Fellow of the Higher Education Academy enabling successful applicants to join the global community of HEA Fellows.
+Teaching Advantage is an accredited pathway to international professional recognition as an Associate Fellow of the Higher Education Academy enabling successful applicants to join the global community of HEA Fellows.